How to formulate a proper insight hypothesis and product value proposition

 Let's take a concrete example in the wearables business context.
 This company has recognised a growth opportunity in helping consumers take better care of their wellbeing.
 It is aware of the growing popularity of wearables in tracking wellbeing and performance and is investigating whether it should enter the category and how.
 The development team has discovered needs and challenges in relation to sleep and wellbeing.

 They have come up with the following insight hypothesis:

 I don’t feel as energetic and fresh as I wish.
 I want to feel and look better.
 (CONSUMER AIM)

 I know that my sleep isn’t good enough.
 I am willing to put any effort into improving it.
 However, I don’t want to start using a tracking device that doesn’t match my style.
 (CONSUMER PAIN)

-By formulating an insight narrative around the consumer's aim and pain, the product development team has identified a clear job-to-be-done: “Something” that helps a consumer to improve the quality of sleep and eventually look & feel better without compromising a consumer’s style.
+By formulating an insight narrative around the consumer's aim and pain, the product development team has identified a clear job-to-be-done: “Something” that helps a consumer to improve the quality of sleep and eventually look and feel better without compromising the consumer’s style.

 Demonstration of a proper product value proposition, case wearables

-Now the team has continued working with alternative product value propositions that address the consumer's aim and pain but from completely different angles.
+The team continued working with alternative product value propositions that address the consumer's aim and pain but from completely different angles.

 Product value proposition A: Jewellery item